balena-io/docs/pages/reference/api/overview.md

 ## Authentication

-API requests are authorized using [session tokens][tokens] or [named API keys][api-keys].
+API requests are authorized using [session tokens](/learn/accounts/account#session-tokens) or [named API keys](/learn/accounts/account#api-keys).
 To authenticate with either type of authentication token, make sure to include `Authorization: Bearer <auth token>` as a header in your API call.

 ## Constructing API calls

-The balena API uses the Open Data Protocol ([OData][odata]), which defines a standard set of tools for querying and modifying structured data.
-To help you get started, we'll go over some of the most common requests, but when you're ready to build more advanced API calls make sure to consult the [OData documentation][odata-docs].
+The balena API uses the Open Data Protocol ([OData](https://www.odata.org/)), which defines a standard set of tools for querying and modifying structured data.
+To help you get started, we'll go over some of the most common requests, but when you're ready to build more advanced API calls make sure to consult the [OData documentation](https://www.odata.org/getting-started/basic-tutorial/).

 To construct an API call, it helps to understand a little about how the underlying data is structured.
 The balena data model consists of a number of connected resources.
 Resources include devices, fleets, users, and more.
 When you make an API call, you are asking to either view, create, modify, or remove a resource.
 The _method_ of the API call corresponds to the action you are trying to take: